BLavery/STM32F030F4P6-Arduino/README.md

 but yours will be doubtless a bit different.
 Hunt for a bunch of "variant.h" files and then check you are indeed in the STM32 region.
 On my Windows install I found the files here:  C:\Users\Brian\AppData\Local\Arduino15\packages\STM32\hardware\stm32\1.4.0\

 a. inside the .../1.4.0/variants/ folder, add the DEMO-F030F4 folder from here, with its 5 files.
+(Now - 12 Nov - aligned with coming V1.5.)

 b. in the .../1.4.0/ folder, open the existing boards.txt in an editor, and patch in the GenF030 "excerpt" section.